The latest petrol prices in Chesterfield and north Derbyshire – and where is cheapest to fill up

-Drivers are paying more than ever to fuel their vehicles, with the cost of petrol increasing daily and showing no signs of slowing down.
+Drivers are paying more than ever to fuel their vehicles, with the cost of petrol and diesel skyrocketing in recent weeks.

-These are the most up-to-date figures available on PetrolPrices.com, showing the prices for stations across the area – and which of these is the cheapest.
+These are the most recent prices shown on PetrolPrices.com, showing the cost of fuel at stations across the area – and which of these is the cheapest.

 1. Esso Newbold Road